KrishnaS22/My_Profile/README.md

-- 👋 Hi, I’m @KrishnaS22
+- 👋 Hi, I’m @KrishnaS22 {FullName: Krishna Swarnkar}
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python and PHP codeing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WebDevelopmentProject and AI.
-- 📫 How to reach me ...
+- 📫 How to reach me kswarnkar216@gmail.com

 <!---
 KrishnaS22/KrishnaS22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.